Understand Label Face Stock and Liner Choices

 Magnet labels are made with paper or film and have a flexible magnet on the bottom layer of the label.
 Magnetic labels are very thick and can produce more waste than a typical label run.

-Holographic labels, also known as HaloFX labels, are very similar to metallized labels in that the material will make inks bright and shiny.
-HaloFX labels are available as paper or film face stocks.
-When you need the entire label to have a holographic look that is sure to capture the consumers attention, we have various label options to fit the job.
+Holographic labels, also known as HoloFX labels, are very similar to metallized labels in that the material will make inks bright and shiny.
+HoloFX labels are available as paper or film face stocks.
+When you need a spot holographic element or an entire label to have a holographic look that is sure to capture the consumers attention, we have various label options to fit the job.

 FDA food compliant labels